Asad-Ismail/tiny-instance-segmentation/README.md

 A ground up implementation of instance segmentation netowrk in pytorch with end goal of deploying in low powered edge device like Intel neural compute stick and rasberry pie.

 # Tiny Instance Segmentation Model
-Object detection, 3D detection, and pose estimation using center point detection:
+Object detection and Instance Segmentation Model

 Contact: [asadismaeel@gmail.com].
 Any questions, discussions or contributions are highly welcomed!